pyladieshamburg/IOTworkshop/data-collecting/1-pubnub.md

 supervisor > status
 ```

-If you want you can also add the supervisor gui, by editing the config.
+If you want you can also add the supervisor gui, by editing the config (just follow instructions from blog-post mentioned before).